 The Spencer Library, located in the heart of the Lower School, is a magical place the youngest MICDS students visit each week to develop a love and respect for books, for ideas and for learning.
-The library is an integral part of the total educational program of the Ronald S. Beasley School and provides an atmosphere, both physical and intellectual, for students that helps them develop their intellectual curiosity.
+The library is an integral part of the total educational program of the Ronald S. Beasley School and provides an atmosphere where students can develop their intellectual curiosity.
 The librarian supports the Lower School curriculum through collection development, by collaborating with the faculty to plan and implement curricular units and teach information literacy skills, and by partnering with parents to encourage a love for reading at home.

 The library program provides guidance in the use of library services and resources to personalize teaching and individualize learning.
-The library program provides a planned, purposeful, educationally significant program which is integrated appropriately with classroom teaching and learning.
+The program also provides a planned, purposeful, educationally significant program that is integrated appropriately with classroom teaching and learning.

 Spencer Library Resources include: